-If you have difficulty paying your energy bills, we’re here to support you.
+If you have difficulty paying your energy bills, whether they are gas, electricity or water bills, we are here to support you.
 We can:

 Coronavirus (COV1D-19) update